AmnesticApps/amnesticapps.github.io/README.md

-# amnesticapps.github.io
+# AmnesticApps Temporarily Website PlaceHolder

-AmnesticApps Temporarily Website PlaceHolder
+Today is the tommorrow that you promised yourself yesterday !